Blogs : Exercise Physiology

 Your go-to resource for valuable tips, insights, and advice on pain management, recovery, and maintaining your physical well-being.
 Explore our archive for a wealth of physiotherapy knowledge

 Are you spending most of your day sitting down, whether it’s in the office, at home, during your commute, or in lectures and classes?
-If so, you’re not alone.

 Having atrial fibrillation (AF) can be a frightening experience.
 You may have an irregular heartbeat and feel overwhelmed by the physical and emotional toll that AF can take on